 Next, we must drill through the outer cooler into the inner chamber.
 This is done in one step to ensure that the wholes align appropriately, but with careful measurement, these holes may be drilled individually.
 Use a 5/32” drill bit to create a centered hole located 0.57” above the cooler’s base.
 If you are using our recommended cooler, use the provided template as shown in Figure 11 to simplify the aligning process.

-Prior to drilling, the inner chamber must be firmly position it will rest during operation.
-Lay the bottom layer of foam down in the cooler, and place the inner chamber on top of it.
+Prior to drilling, the inner chamber must be firmly situated in its operative position: Lay the bottom layer of foam down in the cooler, and place the inner chamber on top of it.
 Make sure the inner chamber is snug and centered in the cooler by adding in a middle layer of foam.
 Once the inner chamber is in position, continue drilling the port into the inner chamber.
 Once the pilot hole has been drilled, remove the inner chamber, and enlarge the hole to 3/8”.
 At this point, the thermometer should be able to reach into the chamber.